MIND-FIRST PRACTICES

 [TUNING:]

-A field test for seeing one mind behind every face.
+A field test for seeing one mind behind every face, body, and character.

 Drawing by Martin Lenclos presenting two figures facing each other, each wrapped in their own scribbled thoughts, with a line of seeing leading to a mirror: awareness noticing itself through another.